diku-dk/Snapper-Orleans/Readme.md

 Snapper: A Transaction Library for Actor Systems

 ### Code Structure
 `Concurrency.Implementation` contains the implementation of key components of Snapper, including `Coordinator` and `Transactional actor` discussed in the paper.
-The code files are named as `GlobalTransactionCoordinatorGrain.cs` and `TransactionExecutionGrain.cs` respectively.
+The code files are named as `LocalCoordinatorGrain.cs` and `TransactionExecutionGrain.cs` respectively.
 And `Persist.Grains/PersistSingleton.cs` implements the `Logger`.

 `SmallBank` and `TPCC` are two benchmarks we used. `SmallBank.Grains` and `TPCC.Grains` contain the transaction logic of user-defined actors, aka grains in Orleans.